-4.32 The PRA expects firms to re-value IPRE loans in stress, in a manner consistent with the valuation methodology applied to determine the asset value reported in the Solvency II
+- 4.32 The PRA expects firms to re-value IPRE loans in stress, in a manner consistent with the valuation methodology applied to determine the asset value reported in the regulatory balance sheet.

-A condition or covenant in the contract terms is breached that is defined to be a default event, distinct from payments not being made when they fall due.

-24 Chapter VI, Section 2 of the Commission Delegated Regulation.

-25 https://www.eiopa.europa.eu/sites/default/files/publications/eiopa_guidelines/im_final_document_en.pdf balance sheet.
 However, some modifications may be required.
-For example, to ensure that the output of the internal model does not include a material model error26 adjustments for valuation uncertainty may be required to complete the valuation in stress for the purposes of determining the SCR.
-In this case, firms should demonstrate that the resulting methodology produces a valuation that is no higher than the valuation based on the valuation methodology without any modifications including any allowance for valuation uncertainty or model error.

-4.33 For the purposes of determining the SCR, firms may choose to determine an implied IPRE loan transition matrix by stressing inputs into the internal credit rating model.
-Such firms should consider the risks that may affect the IPRE loan cash flows in this assessment, including those noted in paragraph 4.19.

-4.34 The PRA expects firms to assess the shape (ie distribution by rating) of the IPRE loan transition matrix (where this is used or defined by the firm), if relevant, and validate the appropriateness of the output of the chosen methodology.
-In applying the IPRE loan transition matrix, firms should consider the binary effect of credit transitions on individual IPRE loans and the impact of name level concentration risks.

-4.35 The PRA considers that an assumption that a firm can exercise an option triggered by a technical default (eg option to accelerate loan repayment upon covenant breach) in its internal model constitutes a future management action within the internal model.
-The PRA therefore expects firms to demonstrate how these assumptions meet the requirements set out in Article 236 of the Commission Delegated Regulation.
+For example, to ensure that the output of the internal model does not include a material model error, adjustments for valuation uncertainty may be required to complete the valuation in stress for the purposes of determining the SCR.
+In this case, firms should demonstrate that the resulting methodology produces a valuation that is no higher than the valuation based on the valuation methodology without any modifications including any allowance for valuation uncertainty or model error. - 4.33 For the purposes of determining the SCR, firms may choose to determine an implied IPRE loan transition matrix by stressing inputs into the internal credit rating model.
+Such firms should consider the risks that may affect the IPRE loan cash flows in this assessment, including those noted in paragraph 4.19 above. - 4.34 The PRA expects a firm to assess the shape (ie distribution by rating) of the IPRE loan transition matrix (where this is used or defined by the firm), if relevant, and validate the appropriateness of the output of the chosen methodology.
+In applying the IPRE loan transition matrix, firms should consider the binary effect of credit transitions on individual IPRE loans and the impact of name level concentration risks. - 4.35 The PRA considers that an assumption that a firm can exercise an option triggered by a technical default (eg option to accelerate loan repayment upon covenant breach) in its internal model constitutes a future management action within the internal model.
+The PRA therefore expects firms to demonstrate how these assumptions meet the requirements set out in Solvency Capital Requirement Internal Models 11.8 (3).
 In particular, if firms assume such actions in their SCR calculations then they should allow for both the benefit and associated costs of the actions within the SCR.
-Firms should also consider the consistency of assumptions made in respect of these actions in valuing assets and technical provisions pre and post stress.
+Firms should also consider the consistency of assumptions made in respect of these actions in valuing assets and TPs pre-stress and post-stress.